Improvement districts can be created to finance infrastructure improvements for the benefit of properties within the district, such as:

 - The Board of County Commissioners serves as the board of directors for the district.

 Anyone within a potential district can initiate discussions with the county to see what is involved in completing work on roads within the district.
 The roads can be either public or private.

 - Private roads would need to be brought up to county standard (at the expense of the property owners within the district) as part of the work to be done, and conveyed to the county (public road) before the county would take on maintenance responsibility.

 Formation of a District

-The Grand County Board of County Commissioners (BOCC) will want to insure that those properties within the potential district will:
+The Grand County Board of County Commissioners (BOCC) will want to ensure that those properties within the potential district will:

 - Benefit from the improvements, and